 This Policy sets out our approach to managing and mitigating such impacts.
 Every project, operation or activity will as part of its management routines consider its impact on the environment and communities.
 These management routines must be set up to be cost effective and sustainable.
-Detype Limited activities impact on the environment and communities through its:
+DeType activities impact on the environment and communities through its:

 - supply chains’ employment conditions